 Sound Transmission Class (STC) is a standardized rating measuring reduction in sound decibels (dB) based on different wall or ceiling assemblies.
 STC accounts for sound measured between 125 Hz to 4000 Hz.

 Sound decibels (dB) are a measure of sound intensity.
 In simpler terms, sound decibels are measured as the magnitude of the fluctuations in air pressure caused by sound waves.
 The STC rating is measuring the percentage change in dB reduction.

 |80 dB||A moving car|

 |100 dB||A plane taking off|

-To bring down the decibels of sound, you need distance and obstacles in the path of moving sound, like a wall, ceiling or soundproofing panels.
+To bring down the decibels of sound, you need distance and obstacles in the path of moving sound, like a wall, ceiling or sound proof board.

 When it comes to reducing dB that travel in a housing unit with separating walls, the National Building Code of Canada requires a wall to have a Sound Transmission Class of 50.
 There are no sound transmission requirements for free-standing single-family homes.

 It is highly recommended that SONOPAN be used in conjunction with insulation to reduce sound travel.
-Insulation plays a key role in soundproofing by capturing certain frequencies and stopping resonance (echoing) in an empty cavity, but SONOpan will prevent the majority of sound from traveling.
+Insulation plays a key role in soundproofing by capturing certain frequencies and stopping resonance (echoing) in an empty cavity, but SONOpan soundproof boards for walls & ceilings will prevent the majority of sound from traveling.